-But you don’t have to work in the sector to see that the shape of food and drink sector is changing.
+But you don’t have to work in the industry to see that the shape of the food and drink sector is changing.
 It’s changing our habits, our tastes and in some cases, our waistlines!

 Simply labelling goods as artisan is no longer enough to satisfy our increasingly sophisticated tastes, increasingly we want proof.
 Where is the farm?
 Who is the butcher?
 Is this flour ground from local wheat?

-The principle of field to fork, especially relevant since the horse meat scandal, is front and centre in our minds as consumers and we recognise the hard work put in by Scottish farmers to provide us with quality produce.
+The principle of the field to fork, especially relevant since the horsemeat scandal, is front and centre in our minds as consumers and we recognise the hard work put in by Scottish farmers to provide us with quality produce.

-As brokers, Bruce Stevenson are privileged to work with some of the UK’s leading food and drink companies, farmers, fishermen, distributors, retailers and food outlets.
+As brokers, Bruce Stevenson is privileged to work with some of the UK’s leading food and drink companies, farmers, fishermen, distributors, retailers and food outlets.

 To celebrate all things Scottish and in recognition of Scotland’s Food & Drink Food Fortnight starting on 1st September 2018, Bruce Stevenson is offering you the chance to win a luxury hamper, full of Scottish goodies from the Highlands and Islands to the Scottish Borders and from Argyle to Fife.